 To obtain an estimate for the unknown surface and inclination, we maximize the likelihood of Equation \ref{eq: model}, which is equivalent to minimizing the negative log-likelihood given by:

 This likelihood function consists of a data penalty term that depends on the data $\mathbf{y}$, and a GMRF penalty term on $\mathbf{s}$.
-To jointly minimize the negative log-likelihood over the surface coefficients $\mathbf{s}$ and inclination $\beta$, we select the minimizing $\hat{\mathbf{s}}_\beta$ computed for a discrete range of $\beta \in [0, \pi/2]$.
+To jointly minimize the negative log-likelihood over the surface coefficients $\mathbf{s}$ and inclination $\beta$, we treat $\beta$ as fixed, evaluating it over a discrete grid of values in $[0, \pi/2]$, and solve for the optimal surface $\hat{\mathbf{s}}_\beta$ at each.
+We then select the pair $(\beta, \hat{\mathbf{s}}_\beta)$ that minimizes the negative log-likelihood from among these solutions.
 For a fixed inclination $\beta$, the negative log-likelihood is minimized over $\mathbf{s}$ by the regularized pseudoinverse of \( A(\beta) \) applied to the data $\mathbf{y}$:

-These surface estimates $\widehat{\mathbf{s}}_\beta$ will not have any component in the null space.
+These surface estimates $\hat{\mathbf{s}}_\beta$ will not have any component in the null space.
 This is because the GMRF penalty term in Equation \ref{eq: likelihood} is non-negative for any $\mathbf{s}$ and will increase for a null-space component, while having no effect on the data penalty.
 Therefore, a solution with a component in the null space will not be a minimizer of the negative log likelihood.
-We note the mean-square error between the estimated and true coefficients, MSE$ = \|\widehat{\mathbf{s}} - \mathbf{s}\|_2^2 = \|\sum_{l,m} Y_l^m (\hat{s}_{l}^m - s_{l}^m) \|_2^2$ is equivalent to the surface estimation error, since the spherical harmonic transform is orthogonal and therefore preserves norms on vectors.
+We note the mean-square error between the estimated and true coefficients, MSE$ = \|\hat{\mathbf{s}} - \mathbf{s}\|_2^2 = \|\sum_{l,m} Y_l^m (\hat{s}_{l}^m - s_{l}^m) \|_2^2$ is equivalent to the surface estimation error, since the spherical harmonic transform is orthogonal and therefore preserves norms on vectors.

-Using our likelihood model, it is possible to vary other parameters besides those pursued here.
-For example, the sky plane angle $\alpha$ or the rotation rate $\omega$.
-Gradient-based optimization may be more appropriate for fitting multiple parameter values, particularly if their effect on the forward model is non-linear.
-Here, $A(\beta)$ has a non-linear dependence on $\beta$.
-Still, because we only have one non-linear variable to solve for, it is simple to evaluate $A(\beta)$ at different $\beta$ values.
-In Appendix $\ref{ap: grad}$, we provide the analytic derivative of $A(\beta)$ with respect to $\beta$, which can be used to solve for $\beta$ under a gradient-based optimization scheme.
-In \citet{taaki_icassp}, analytic Cramer-Rao bounds on the joint uncertainties of $\mathbf{s}$ and $\beta$ are derived.
-These show that under the joint-likelihood model, knowledge of the true inclination $\beta$ improves the precision.